 Rating: T (language and violence)

 Notes: So this has had a huge vamp and I have re-written big chunks of it, done some work on guns and generally edited the whole of the chapter.
 It's not a new chapter, I know, but the next chapter is on it's way!
 I'm excited about this one!
 I hope you enjoy it!
 VS x

-The air was rich with the scent of salt and old wood and the planks of the jetty creaked beneath his feet.
-He pulled his black cloak hood up over his head and glanced around the harbour, his sharp blue eyes narrowed as they flickered over each detail.
+The air was rich with the scent of salt and the green, sodden planks of the jetty creaked beneath his feet.
+He pulled his black cloak hood up over his head and glanced around the harbour, his sharp blue eyes narrowed as they considered their surroundings.

 A small cluster of aged men shuffled with green-coloured crates and lobster-pots, heading for a couple of rusty fishing boats.
 They talked jovially and their sun-wrinkled faces were creased with smiles so peaceful it made him turn his head away sharply.

 The peace was unnerving, like they hadn't done anything wrong.

 Other than the few fishermen and young children playing with the remains of some old lobster-pots and rope, the little harbour was empty.
 The boats rocked gently in the calm waves that sloshed up against the stone harbour wall and their masts creaked softly.
 Gulls cawed overhead and somewhere, faintly, music and laughter drifted through the air.
 The sky above was a musky orange, glowing like the embers of a soft fire and behind him his own crew gushed at the sight.

 One, a boy, ran forward - his orange hair glowing like a flame in the light.
 "This is so exciting!" he exclaimed, wringing his hands and making to run to the gate leading into the city.